 7.1.2.
-Awareness of Carers Matter Norfolk and other support for unpaid carers
+Awareness of the Service and other support for unpaid carers

-The second part of the survey asked about respondents' awareness and experiences with Carers Matter Norfolk.
-All but one respondent were familiar with Carers Matter Norfolk7 and 72% (n=43) had referred or recommended Carers Matter Norfolk to an unpaid carer in the past 12 months.
+The second part of the survey asked about respondents' awareness and experiences with the Service.
+All but one respondent were familiar with the Service and 72% (n=43) had referred or recommended the Service to an unpaid carer in the past 12 months.

 Depending on whether they made any referrals or signposted carers, respondents were shown two different sets of questions.
-Those who had not made a Carers Matter Norfolk referral were asked about their general understanding of the service.
-Those who had made a referral were asked about their general understanding of the service, as well as their views and experiences with Carers Matter Norfolk.
+Those who had not made a referral were asked about their general understanding of the service.
+Those who had made a referral were asked about their general understanding of the service, as well as their views and experiences with the Service.